Cusped spaces and quasi-isometries of relatively hyperbolic groups: Cusp extensions

-\begin{cor} Let $Y_1$ and $Y_2$ be $\delta$--hyperbolic with bounded parabolic actions by finitely generated groups $P_1$ and $P_2$.
+\begin{cor} Let $Y_1$ and $Y_2$ be $\delta$--hyperbolic with bounded parabolic actions by second countable, compactly generated, locally compact groups $P_1$ and $P_2$.
 Suppose $Y_1$ and $Y_2$ each have constant horospherical distortion.
 Each quasi-isometry $P_1\to P_2$ induces a quasi-isometry $Y_1 \to Y_2$.
 An isomorphism $P_1\to P_2$ induces a roughly equivariant quasi-isometry $Y_1 \to Y_2$. \end{cor}

 In the following definition, we consider finitely generated groups equipped with a word metric for a finite generating set.
 By Osin \cite{Osin06}, if $(\Gamma,\mathbb{P})$ is relatively hyperbolic and $\Gamma$ is finitely generated, then so is each $P \in \mathbb{P}$.